supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/14-Synapselink-cosmos.md

 4. Return to the Synapse Studio tab and in the **SQL Script 1** tab, re-run the query.
 Initially, it may show the same results as before, but wait a minute or so and then re-run the query again until the results include the sale to Samir Nadoy on 2019-07-02.
 5. Switch back to the **Notebook 1** tab and re-run the last cell in the Spark notebook to verify that the sale to Samir Nadoy is now included in the query results.

-## Delete Azure resources

-If you've finished exploring Azure Synapse Analytics, you should delete the resources you've created to avoid unnecessary Azure costs.

-1. Close the Synapse Studio browser tab and return to the Azure portal.
-2. On the Azure portal, on the **Home** page, select **Resource groups**.
-3. Select the **dp203-*xxxxxxx*** resource group for your Synapse Analytics workspace (not the managed resource group), and verify that it contains the Synapse workspace, storage account, and Spark pool for your workspace as well as your Azure Cosmos DB account.
-4. At the top of the **Overview** page for your resource group, select **Delete resource group**.
-5. Enter the **dp203-*xxxxxxx*** resource group name to confirm you want to delete it, and select **Delete**.

-    After a few minutes, your Azure Synapse workspace resource group and the managed workspace resource group associated with it will be deleted.